EZ-Robotics/EZ-Template/docs/Docs/user_control.md

 ## set_left_curve_buttons()
 Sets the buttons that are used to modify the left input curve.
 The example is the default.
+`decrease` a pros button.
+`increase` a pros button.
 **Prototype**
 ```cpp
 void set_left_curve_buttons(pros::controller_digital_e_t decrease, pros::controller_digital_e_t increase);